andraugust/andraugust.github.io/about.md

 <p align="center"><img src="me_tree.jpg"></p>

 I keep this blog to document things I've done and give others something to learn from.
-Info about my technical background can be found on my [Linkedin](https://www.linkedin.com/in/andrew-august
+Info about my technical background can be found on my <a href="https://www.linkedin.com/in/andrew-august" target="_blank">Linkedin</a>.
-).
 Thanks for reading!

 This site is kindly hosted by [GitHub Pages](https://pages.github.com).